Bharath-Ganesh/coding/README.md

 1. Valid Parentheses                                             : Leetcode : 20     : Easy
 2. Implement Queue using stack                                   : Leetcode : 232    : Easy
 3. Basic Calculator                                              : Leetcode : 224    : Hard
+4. Next Greater Element 2                                        : Leetcode : 503    : Medium
+5. Find if an expression has duplicate parenthesis or not        : GFG      :        : Medium
+6. LRU Cache                                                     : Leetcode : 146    : Medium
+7. Design a stack with operations on middle element              : GFG      :        : Medium
+8. Insert An Element At Its Bottom In A Given Stack              : Ninjas   :        : Easy
+9. Next Greater Element I                                        : Leetcode : 496    : Easy
+10. Basic Calculator 2                                           : Leetcode : 227    : Medium
+11. Design a stack with operations on middle element             : GFG      :        : Medium
+12. Min Stack                                                    : Leetcode : 155    : Easy
+13. Prefix and Postfix Conversion                                : Practice :        : Medium
+14. Postfix to Infix Conversion                                  : Practice :        : Medium
+15. Basic Calculator 1                                           : Leetcode : 224    : Hard
+16. Basic Calculator 2                                           : Leetcode : 227    : Medium
+17. Interleave the first half of the queue with second half      : GFG      :        : Medium
+18. Circular tour
+19. First negative integer in every window of size k             : GFG      :        : Medium
+20. Sum of min and max elements of all subarrays of size k       : GFG      :        : Hard

 Trees